Wang-753/Wang_Data/README.md

 ## Dataset
 ```
-The dataset was collected from a commercial farm in Hangzhou.
+The dataset is a sheep mounting behavior dataset collected from a commercial farm in Zhejiang Province.
 It can be obtained from ultralytics-main-v11\data\images.
 As the related funded project is still ongoing and due to the commercial confidentiality requirements of the farm, the complete dataset remains protected.
 At this stage, only a subset of the dataset has been released.
+Furthermore, the dataset contains multiple imaging scenarios.
+Non-commercial academic researchers who require access to the complete dataset may contact the corresponding author.

 ```